 4K Ultra HD TVs

-OLED
+OLED Panel TVs

-QLED
+QLED Panel TVs

-The Q in QLED stands for quantum dots, which offers a different way for screens to produce color instead of the usual color filters.
 QLED TVs open up a whole new range of colors on the TV.
 Images explode with an array of over one billion shades of vivid and brilliant colors.
 It is four times the resolution of a Full HD TV.
+With such high definition, QLEDs frequently rival the quality of OLED TVs.
+They also tend to have friendlier price tags if budget is one of your considerations.

 What is an LED?

 LED stands for light-emitting diodes which are directly behind the screen.
 It is adjacent to the brightness and darkness so it can be displayed more effectively and improve contrast.
-LED TVs has a blacklight mounted along the edges of the panel.
+LED TVs have a blacklight mounted along the edges of the panel.

 What about streaming devices?